We very much focus on developing girls as individuals, so that they leave school aware of their own abilities and confident.

 The school has shaped my girls into happy confident young women who enjoy everyday school life.
 They are doing well academically and most importantly socially.– —Senior Parent

-We even have a Well-Being Week when students are encouraged to be who they are yet also explore what affects their emotional health.
+We have a Wellbeing Week when students are encouraged to be who they are yet also explore what affects their emotional health.
 It could be building confidence with circus skills and tree climbing or mindfulness sessions and discussions about the impact of social media on self-esteem.

-“The real beauty of Brighton Girls is it’s supportive, non pressurised environment that encourages girls to find joy in their learning, to be positive and excited about their futures.”– Senior Parent
+“The real beauty of Brighton Girls is it’s supportive, non pressurised environment that encourages pupils to find joy in their learning, to be positive and excited about their futures.”– Senior Parent

 Year 9 students have the opportunity to train to be Peer Supporters in Year 10.